mvolkmann/blog/src/prolog.md

 :- dynamic(likes/2).
 ```

-Once this is done, a clause of that type can be
+Once this is done, a clause matching that head (`likes/2`) can be
 added to the beginning with `asserta` or added to the end with `assertz`.

-Also, predicates of that type can be removed
+In addition, clauses matching that head can be
-with the `retract` and `retractall` predicates.
+removed with the following predicates:

+- `retract` removes a specific clause identified by a term (head and body).
+  Other clauses that match the head can still be used.

+- `retractall` removes all clauses that match a given head.
+  The predicate is still known to the runtime,
+  but attempts to use the predicate after this will fail.

+- `abolish` also removes all clauses that match a given head,
+  but attempts to use the predicate after this
+  result in a predicate existence error.

 For example, suppose we have the file `likes.pl` containing the following: